Sugar and Spice

-Another test with her fingernail and there was no more makeup around her eyes that she could see.
+Another test with her fingernail and there was no more makeup around her eyes that she could detect.
 Sighing, she worked her body with the bar of soap until it was all frothy and clean, and then began rinsing off.
 Her hair, her face, her body… everything felt normal again.
-She turned the water off and opening the shower curtain to reach for a towel.
-Her reflection in the mirror was comforting again, back to the girl she was used to staring at for the past twenty-six years.
+Madeline turned the water off and opened the shower curtain to reach for a towel.
+Her reflection in the mirror was comforting, back to the girl she was used to staring at for the past twenty-six years.
 After drying off, she slipped back into her sundress and opened the bathroom door.
 Checking the suitcase once more, she realized Levi had packed very light.
 No makeup, just her deodorant and toothbrush.
 Her hairbrush wasn’t even in there.
-Oh well, not much she should really expect considering the sudden departure from the ship.
+Oh well, she shouldn't expect much considering the sudden departure from the ship.
 She took the toothbrush back into the bathroom where she'd seen a tube of toothpaste and began to brush her teeth, setting her toothbrush next to Levi’s when she was done with it.
 His hairbrush was there too, so she figured it would be okay to use it, but as she brought it up to her head, she noticed something odd.

 There wasn’t a single strand of his hair on it.

 She checked the bathroom trash can.
 It was empty.

 Impossible, she told herself.
 He’d been using the same one since the beginning of the trip, and there wasn’t any hair in it?
 That made no sense.